msaaddev/node-async-exec/readme.md

 })()
 ```

-- Run a shell command inside a particular directory
+- Change directory and run a command inside of it

 ```js
 const exec = require('node-async-exec');